andrewprogers/light-synchronizer/readme.md

   x - env
   x - testing
 - create light model
-  - add relation to a bridge
+  x - add relation to a bridge
-    - create bridge object
+    x - create bridge object
     - add testing for bridge object
+  - attempt to initialize state if not given one
   - add ability to change state

 - create update loop based on local function